mkalinin/harmony-docker/casper/README.md

 # Description
 Demo rig for Casper FFG.
-This sample runs two peers: miner and validator in a private network to show Casper contract interactions.
+This sample runs two Harmony peers: miner and validator in a private network to show Casper contract interactions.

 ## Run